ptoth/PythonExamples/README.md

-# PythonCodes
+# PythonExamples
-Tutorial codes for Python
+Sample codes for Python